abikesa/archetypes/README.md

               2. Metaphysics -> 4.
 Song -> 5.
 Art -> 6.
 Life
                                 /
                                 3. Physics
+>A few reviewers have expressed reservations.
+To Pauline Kael, "It's far from a great film, but it has a special appealingly schlocky romanticism ..."
+Umberto Eco wrote that "by any strict critical standards ...
+Casablanca is a very mediocre film".
+He viewed the changes that the characters manifest as inconsistent rather than complex.
+"It is a comic strip, a hotchpotch, low on psychological credibility, and with little continuity in its dramatic effects."
+However, he added that because of the presence of [multiple archetypes](https://en.wikipedia.org/wiki/Casablanca_(film)#Enduring_popularity) that allow "the power of Narrative in its natural state without Art intervening to discipline it", it is a film reaching "Homeric depths" as a "phenomenon worthy of awe"
 1. Construct: Analysis
 2. Metaphysics: Dynamic
 3. Physics: `Freudian Ensemble`